DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-6/delay.md

 ---
-title: "Delay in Reaper"
+title: Delay in Reaper
 ---

-Delay is one of the most simple time based effects.

-- Delay takes the incoming audio and stores it in a digital buffer for a set time before playing it back
+Delay is one of the simplest time-based effects in audio production.
+It takes the incoming audio, stores it in a digital buffer for a set time, and then plays it back.

-- The delayed signal is mixed with the original, undelayed signal
+- The delayed signal is mixed with the original, undelayed signal.
-- The length of the delay time determines the character of the effect:
+- The length of the delay time shapes the character of the effect:
-- Long delays of 100ms+ create clear, audible echoes
+  - **Long delays** (100ms+) create clear, audible echoes.
-- Short delays of 10-50ms thickens the sound without noticeable echoes
+  - **Short delays** (10-50ms) thicken the sound without noticeable echoes.
-- Very short delays of a few ms act like a comb filter, cutting frequencies
+  - **Very short delays** (a few ms) act like a comb filter, altering frequencies.
-- Feeding the delay output back into the input creates fading repeats
+- Feeding the delay output back into the input creates repeating echoes that fade out over time.
-- Adjusting the delay time with feedback creates different effects
+- Adjusting the delay time with feedback can produce different creative effects.

 ## Examples

-Here are some example songs that showcase different delay effects:
+Here are some examples of songs that showcase various delay effects:

 **Long Delay (100ms+) - Clear Echoes**
-- [Guns N' Roses - Welcome To The Jungle](https://www.youtube.com/watch?v=o1tj2zJ2Wvg) - The guitar intro has long delays on it, creating prominent echoes.
+- [The Edge (U2) - I Still Haven't Found What I'm Looking For](https://www.youtube.com/watch?v=e3-5YC_oHjE) – The delay effect on the guitar is iconic and helps create the spacious, atmospheric sound U2 is known for.
-- [ U2: Where The Streets Have No Name](https://www.youtube.com/watch?v=3FsrPEUt2Dg) - The guitar notes in the intro have long delay echoes.
+- [U2 - Where The Streets Have No Name](https://www.youtube.com/watch?v=3FsrPEUt2Dg) – The guitar notes in the intro have long, echoing delays.

 **Medium Delay (10-50ms) - Thickening Effect**
-- [Nirvana - Smells Like Teen Spirit](https://www.youtube.com/watch?v=hTWKbfoikeg) - The vocals have a medium delay that thickens the sound.
+- [Nirvana - Smells Like Teen Spirit](https://www.youtube.com/watch?v=hTWKbfoikeg) – The vocals use medium delay to thicken the sound.

 **Short Delay (Few ms) - Comb Filtering**
-- [The White Stripes - Seven Nation Army](https://www.youtube.com/watch?v=0J2QdDbelmY) - The main riff has a very short delay that gives it a comb filtered sound.
+- [The White Stripes - Seven Nation Army](https://www.youtube.com/watch?v=0J2QdDbelmY) – The main riff uses a very short delay, creating a comb-filtered sound.
-- Chorus and Flanging are types of comb filtering.
+- *Note: Chorus and flanging are also forms of comb filtering.*

-**Feedback Delay (Repeating Echoes)**
-- [Harry Styles - As It Was](https://www.youtube.com/watch?v=H5v3kku4y6Q) - heard in the background

-## In class mix
+## In-Class Mix Exercise

-We'll use three different types of sounds to experiment with our delays.
+We'll experiment with delay effects using three different types of sounds.

-Download the practice tracks [here](../delay-files.zip).

-Add these to your project as separate tracks.
-Solo each of them individually to listen.
+Download the practice tracks [here](../delay-files.zip) and add them to your project as separate tracks.
+Solo each track to listen individually.
 They are not meant to be played together.

-Now, create three more tracks that will be your delay sends.
-Name these tracks "short delay", "medium delay", and "long delay".
-These will not have audio on them directly.
-We will send audio from our other tracks to these tracks.
-We do this so that multiple tracks can share the same delay.
+Next, create three new tracks for delay sends: name them "Short Delay," "Medium Delay," and "Long Delay."
+These tracks will hold your delay effects and won't have any audio directly on them.
+We'll send audio from the other tracks to these sends, so multiple tracks can share the same delay.

-Add a _ReaDelay_ plugin to each of these delay sends.
-Make sure the dry level is set to -inf dB.
-We don't want the dry signal to be in the delay send.
-Set the short delay between 10 and 50 ms, set the medium delay to 100 - 300 ms, and then set the long delay to something greater than 300 ms.
+1. Add a _ReaDelay_ plugin to each of the delay send tracks.
+2. Set the **dry level** to **-inf dB** (so the dry signal is not included in the delay send).
+3. Adjust delay times:
+   - Short Delay: 10-50ms
+   - Medium Delay: 100-300ms
+   - Long Delay: 300ms+

-Listen to the effect each delay has on each track.
-Fade in your send amount until you achieve the desired sound.
-Remember that in a real production these delays won't be as noticeable because they'll be mixed with other sounds.
-Context is key.
+Now, experiment by sending audio to the delay tracks.
+Adjust the send levels to fade in the delay until you get the desired sound.
+In real production, delays are often more subtle because they're blended with other sounds.
+Remember, context is key!

 ## Flanger

-A flanger is created from modulating the delay time periodically.
-The delay line should be short, around 20 ms, and the rate of modulation should be around 10 Hz.
-Reaper has two flanger effects, _Flanger_ and _Flanger Baby_.
-Try them both on their own send tracks.
+A flanger is created by modulating the delay time periodically.
+The delay should be short, around 20ms, with a modulation rate of around 10Hz.
+Reaper has two flanger effects: _Flanger_ and _Flanger Baby_.
+Try using both on their own send tracks to hear the differences.

 Example: [Heart - Barracuda](https://www.youtube.com/watch?v=VdOkQ6THDVw)

 ## Chorus

-A chorus effect consists of multiple varying delays added together.
-In an actual choral ensemble, it is impossible for multiple singers on one part to produce exactly the same pitch at exactly the same time; they will each be slightly detuned in relation to one another.
-The same is true of any group of instruments playing the same part, such as the violins in an orchestra.
-The multiple time-varying delays when combined with the original signal simulate such an effect.
-To keep the effect subtle, the depth is usually modest and the modulation rate not very high.
+A chorus effect is made by layering multiple varying delays.
+In real life, no two singers or instruments perform exactly in sync, creating slight variations in pitch and timing.
+A chorus simulates this effect by combining time-varying delays with the original signal.
+To keep it subtle, set the modulation rate and depth to low values.

 Find the chorus effect in Reaper and test it out.

-> Extra credit: there are a lot of other delay effects available in reaper that you can find when searching for delays.
-Test these and and find otu what they can do.

 Example: [Nirvana - Come As You Are](https://www.youtube.com/watch?v=vabnZ9-ex7o)

+---

+Reaper has a wide range of other delay effects.
+Search for "delay" in the plugin menu, test different ones, and explore what they can do.